 magazine called Schlepping Through Heartbreak

-My first book My Sister, My Self: Love Her or Hate Her, She Shaped Your Life
+My first book My Sister, My Self: The Surprising Ways that Being an Older, Middle, Younger or Twin Shaped Your Life

 (2006) is about the impact of sister relationships on women's identities.
 My second book Runaway Husbands: The Abandoned Wife's Guide to Recovery and Renewal